exobition/ExoOS/README.md

 ## Prerequisites

-1. MUST use a linux machine or the Windows Subsytem for Linux (WSL)
-2. MUST have the 'nasm' package installed
+1. MUST have the 'nasm' package installed
-3. MUST have the 'make' package installed
+2. MUST have the 'make' package installed
-4. MUST have the 'qemu-desktop' package installed
+3. MUST have the 'qemu-desktop' package installed
-5. MUST have the 'dosfstools' package installed
+4. MUST have the 'dosfstools' package installed
-6. MUST have the 'coreutils' package installed (Usually installed on linux by default)
+5. MUST have the 'coreutils' package installed (Usually installed on linux by default)
-7. MUST have the 'cdrtools' package installed
+6. MUST have the 'cdrtools' package installed
-8. IF you desire to edit the code, have a text editor, any will do.
+7. IF you desire to edit the code, have a text editor, any will do.

 ### for arch linux
 ```bash